 Get the competitiveness flowing, create races based on what you have to hand (hula hoops), sack or flipper race, bean bags or filled socks, paddling pool, trampoline etc. and don't forget the all-important prize giving at the end.

 If the weather is on your side, then why not dig out your tent and set it up in the garden.
 Even if you don't have kids its a great thing to do.

 It might seem crazy to choose to spend the night in the garden when there’s a perfectly lovely home with TV and comfy sofa a few steps away, but actually, the change of scene and the change in routine will do you the world of good.

 Don't forget the marshmallows to toast on the fire!

 Pebble art has been quite a thing over recent years, with people decorating rocks and leaving them in parks and other places for people to find.
-As things return to a new normal, we can hopefully start sharing them again, its lots of fun decorating them anyway for when we can.
+Its lots of fun decorating them.